-Condition Comment SSD 22191322 Notification of Commencement A8.
+Condition Comment SSD 9794683 Notification of Commencement A9.
 The date of commencement of each of the following phases of the development must be notified to the Planning Secretary in writing, at least one month before that date, or as otherwise agreed with the Planning Secretary: (a) construction; (b) operation; and (c) cessation of operations.
-Noted - The Applicant will notify The Department of the commencement of operation as per Condition A8.
-Notification of Commencement A9.
+Noted - The Applicant will notify The Department of the commencement of operation as per Condition A9.
+Notification of Commencement A10.
 If the operation of the development is to be staged, the Planning Secretary must be notified in writing, at least one month before the commencement of each stage (or other timeframe agreed with the Planning Secretary), of the date of commencement and the development to be carried out in that stage.
-Noted - The Applicant has notified The Department of the commencement of this stage of development as per Condition A9.
+Noted - The Applicant has notified The Department of the commencement of this stage of development as per Condition A10.
+Evidence of Consultation A11.
+Where conditions of this Approved Development Consent require consultation with an identified party, the Applicant must: (a) consult with the relevant party prior to submitting the subject document to the Planning Secretary for approval; and (b) provide details of the consultation undertaken including: (i)I the outcome of that consultation, matters resolved and unresolved; and (ii) details of any disagreement remaining between the party consulted and the Applicant and how the Applicant has addressed the matters not resolved.
+Evidence of consultation will be provided as required and in accordance with the evidence provisions set out in Condition A11.

-Condition Comment Evidence of Consultation A10.
-Where conditions of this consent require consultation with an identified party, the Applicant must: (a) consult with the relevant party prior to submitting the subject document to the Planning Secretary for approval; and (b) provide details of the consultation undertaken including: (i)I the outcome of that consultation, matters resolved and unresolved; and (ii) details of any disagreement remaining between the party consulted and the Applicant and how the Applicant has addressed the matters not resolved.
-Evidence of consultation will be provided as required and in accordance with the evidence provisions set out in Condition A10.
-Sustainable Travel Plan B10.
+Condition Comment Sustainable Travel Plan B5.
 Prior to the commencement of operation of any part of the development, the Applicant must prepare a Sustainable Travel Plan.
-The Sustainable Travel Plan must: (a) be prepared in consultation with TfNSW; Undertaken as part of the preparation of the Green Travel Plan (equivalent to a Sustainable Travel Plan) (refer to Appendix C of the OTMP (attached as Appendix G of this Plan)).
+The Sustainable Travel Plan must: (a) be prepared in consultation with TfNSw; Undertaken as part of the preparation of the Green Travel Plan (equivalent to a Sustainable Travel Plan) (refer to Appendix C of the OTMP (attached as Appendix G of this Plan)).
 Bushfire Protection B25.
 Prior to the commencement of operation, the Applicant must prepare a Fire Management Plan (FMP) for the development.
-The FMP must: be prepared in consultation with the NSW RFS; Undertaken as part of the preparation of the Fire management Plan (see Appendix K).
+The FMP must: be prepared in consultation with the NSW RFS; The FMP has been submitted to NSW RFS for consultation.
+NSW RFS has not provided comment on the FMP.
+Evidence of consultation is attached as Appendix C.